qjiangzhao/TEtrimmer/README.md

 # Create TE Trimmer environment by mamba
 mamba env create -f TE_Trimmer_env_for_linux.yml
 ```
+For Window WSL, you can follow the same instruction used for linux.

 For macOS, you can use the same instruction but by [TE_Trimmer_env_for_macOS.yml](https://github.com/qjiangzhao/TE-Trimmer/blob/main/TETrimmer_env_for_macOS.yml).

 We will develop Conda and Docker packages for TE Trimmer.

 ## Usage:
-Use --help to access all options
+Use --help to access all [options](#All-available-options)

 ```commandline
 python {path to TE Trimmer}/TE_Trimmer.py --help
 ```
-### Hardware requirement
+## Hardware requirement
 System: Linux, macOS

 RAM: